liferay/liferay-docs/develop/tutorials/articles/liferay-faces/configuring-portlet-namespace-optimization-with-liferay-faces-bridge.markdown

-# Configuring Portlet Namespace Optimization for Liferay Faces Bridge
+# Configuring Portlet Namespace Optimization with Liferay Faces Bridge

 For this tutorial, you'll learn about configuring your portlet's namespace to abide to the JSR 329 standard.